Car Accident Attorneys Serving all of Connecticut

 Why Do My Actions Matter?

-What you do after the accident plays a critical role.
+What you do after the car accident plays a critical role.
 Everything you do and say might be scrutinized or used against you later.
 Furthermore, actions and minor rants can be detrimental to your case – even if you have legitimate injuries to nurse.

 Actions You Must Always Take After an Accident